 - We mostly serve this over steamed brown rice, but you could also serve it with cauliflower rice, pasta or quinoa.
 You just want something that will soak up some of that yummy sauce!

 I hope you give this healthy creamy Italian chicken skillet a try soon, and I hope it becomes a favorite in your house too.
+(Oh, and if you love these flavors, check out chicken Lombardy, a great dinner for company or a special Sunday supper.)

 And be sure to learn more about food safety by checking out the Story of Your Dinner website.